ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/shader-development/Debugging With Nsight.md

 - **Problem:** In full screen mode, the Unity Oculus app won't release the hardware cursor to allow you to click around the Nvidia Nsight graphs.
 Just alt-tab in and out of the app and that should fix your problem.

 - **CTRL+D** will give you a depth complexity test.
-Test to see if you're getting a lot of overdraw =&gt; do better culling, render front to back, z-only pass
+Test to see if you're getting a lot of overdraw => do better culling, render front to back, z-only pass

 - **CTRL+M** will give you minimum geometry